-Compassion can help broaden our perspective and redirect our focus way from ourselves.
+Compassion can help broaden our perspective and redirect our focus away from ourselves.
 Compassion might boost our sense of well-being by increasing a feeling of connection to others.
-Social connection helps us recover from illness more quickly, strengthens our immune and even increase our lifespan.
+Social connection helps us recover from illness more quickly, strengthens our immune and even increases our lifespan.

 People who feel more connected to others and animals are more empathic and form more trusting and cooperative partnerships.

-The converse is also true and low social connection is associated with higher levels of antisocial behavior that leads to increased isolation, and declines in physical and psychological wellbeing.
+The converse is also true, as low social connection is associated with higher levels of antisocial behavior that leads to increased isolation, and declines in physical and psychological wellbeing.

 Cultivating compassion for all living beings and practicing a compassionate lifestyle can, therefore, help boost social connection and also improve physical and mental health.